eBay's TSV utilities. Command line tools for large, tabular data files. Filtering, statistics, sampling, joins and more.

 The tools work like traditional Unix command line utilities such as

 awk, and are intended to complement these tools.
 Each tool is a standalone executable.
 They follow common Unix conventions for pipeline programs.
 Data is read from files or standard input, results are written to standard output.
+Fields are identified either by field name or field number.
 The field separator defaults to TAB, but any character can be used.
 Input and output is UTF-8, and all operations are Unicode ready, including regular expression match (

 tsv-filter).
 Documentation is available for each tool by invoking it with the